 Financial liabilities are measured at amortized cost, unless they are required to be measured at FVPL as is the case for held for trading or derivative instruments, or the Company has opted to measure the financial liability at FVPL.
-The Company's financial liabilities include accounts payable and accrued liabilities and long-term loans payable, which are each measured at amortized cost.
+The Company's financial liabilities include accounts payable and accrued liabilities, which are each measured at amortized cost.
 All financial liabilities are recognized initially at fair value and in the case of long-term loans payable, net of directly attributable transaction costs.